-Low back pain costs society vast amounts of money; how is it made up?
+Low back pain sets society back vast amounts of money; how is this cost of sickness made up?

 Lumbar spine conditions, it is freely admitted, is imposing a real, rapidly increasing and substantial economic burden on society, despite the technological advances in recent years; and perhaps because of that so called progress.

 A general pessimism prevails, owing to the disabling nature of chronic lumbar disorders, the economic cost to society, and the great expense to the patient, the insurer, and the loss of productivity in the place of work.